aws-samples/shopfloor-connectivity/docs/core/condition-filter-configuration.md

 ## ConditionFilterConfiguration
 <br>
 Configuration for  filter that let only include the channel if they match the condition filter expression.
 Condition filter are used to filter channels based on the existence or non-existence of one or more other channels.
-The values used for the operands of these conditions are not the actual calues of a channel read from their source, but the names of these channels.
+The values used for the operands of these conditions are not the actual values of a channel read from their source, but the names of these channels.

-Typical use cases for condi

 .When log level is trace, then there will be log entries that show the filter expression how it is interpreted by SFC.
 <br>